ustc-zck/zraft/README.md

 #Phase II ##DONE

-use rocksdb as storage engine.
+use rocksdb as storage engine

 #Phase III ##TODO

 implement snapshot, chunk balance and so on...

+#Phase IV

+implement membership change